Piedmont Medical Laboratory gained the ability to confidently calculate net revenue and maximize collections

-After reviewing several completely outsourced approaches, PML selected the XIFIN system that blended outsourced functionality and in-house internal control.
+After reviewing several options, PML selected XIFIN.
+The combination of outsourced functionality and in-house control appealed to the selection team.
 "XIFIN's Web-based solution provided instantaneous updates, decision support, comprehensive reporting and other important automation functionality," said Skrisson.

-By late 2007, PML was experiencing a 10 percent increase in cash recovery and a significant drop in AR days outstanding that exceeded XIFIN's estimates.
+Following the implementation of the XIFIN solution, PML experienced a 10 percent increase in cash recovery and a significant drop in AR days outstanding.
 The results and the ongoing reporting functionality allowed PML to look forward from a position of stability and growth.
-"The reports broke things out very conveniently by client and payer, which allows you to analyze what marketing/sales told you the account was going to generate verses what it actually produced," said Skrisson.
+"The reports broke things out very conveniently by client and payor, which allows you to analyze what marketing/sales told you the account was going to generate verses what it actually produced," said Skrisson.
 "This gave us the ability to look at our client portfolio and identify those clients that needed improvements."